 IMiS/wClient is web client intended for the capture and management of content of electronic origin.
+Via the web service IMiS/Storage Connector Services RESTit connects to different IMiS/ARChive Servers.
 The client operates directly with the IMiS/ARChive Server, which ensures secure long-term storage of documents and archived content along with the corresponding metadata.
 Users can access the content from any web browser.

-The user can add contents to the documents located in the classification scheme by selecting them from the file system or using the “Drag and Drop” feature.
-The user can review the content, update it, move it to another document, download it to a device, delete it, or tag it for later indexing or conversion.
+In the classification scheme the user can add content files through scanner by using the IMiS/wScan module, selecting the content from the file system or by using the “Drag and Drop” feature.
+Further on, the user can open, review, copy and detach the content, update it, move it to another document, download it to a device, delete it, or tag it for later indexing or conversion.

 The audit trail shows all accesses and events over the records and content.
 The audit log can be accessed only by users with the appropriate role specified on the IMiS/ARChive Server.
 For each class, folder and document, it logs when the user executed an action and from which device.

 One of the most important functionalities of the electronic archive is the ability to search for records and content.
 The user searches the entire archive or only under the selected entity, according to the access rights.

 The IMiS/ARChive Server enables a user to search by: records metadata, the full text of document contents, the title of document contents or by records metadata and the full text of document contents simultaneously.
 The user can limit the search condition only to the initial or random intermediate part of the query and it is case insensitive.

 Authenticity evidence is created on the IMiS/ARChive Server for the entities, whose properties correspond to at least one rule for generating proofs and have at least one metadata or content that is intended for generating proofs.
 Evidence is created in packets, according to predetermined time intervals.